PdoubleU/germans_articles_app/README.md

 Then click login, enter 'user@zubairnews.com' as username and 'user123' as password.

 If you'd like to create a new account, just use 'sign in' option.
-And confirm email.
+A confirmation message will be send to your email, click the link there to continue.

 Enjoy!